 The base powerplant is a 4.3-liter V6 that produces 285 horsepower and 305 lb-ft of torque.
 That torque figure is tops among naturally-aspirated pickup six-cylinders, making the 4.3-liter a good fit for fuel efficiency-focused buyers who also need to do some light towing from time to time.

 A 5.3-liter V8 with 355 horsepower and 383 lb-ft of torque is optional for those who need more motor to get the job done, while the range-topping mill is a Corvette-derived 6.2-liter V8 that churns out 420 horsepower and 450 lb-ft of torque.

-A six-speed automatic transmission is standard on all Silverado models.
+A six-speed automatic transmission is standard on the 4.3-liter and 5.3-liter engines, while the 6.2-liter V8 is available with a Hydra-Matric eight-speed automatic.
 Both rear-wheel-drive and four-wheel-drive configurations are available.

 Fuel economy for the 4.3-liter Silverado checks in at 18/24 city/highway with RWD and 17/22 when fitted with 4WD.

 The 5.3-liter model is rated at 16/23 mpg with RWD, while 4WD variants fare one mpg worse on the open road.
 Chevrolet is quick to point out that those numbers give its pickup a slight efficiency advantage over the Ford F-150's 3.5-liter twin-turbo "EcoBoost" V6.